Slide

 Examples of high energy activities: Outdoor basketball, soccer, volleyball, kickball

-Examples of low energy activities: Yoga, meditation, painting, listening to music
+Examples of low energy activities: Yoga, meditation, painting, listening to music, games

 Free time will be in the dorms.
 This is a great time to call family, catch up on social media, or connect with fellow Explorers.